Baby Furniture Buying Guide: What Do You Really Need for the Nursery?

 We know it can be tempting to fill your baby’s crib with cute pillows, blankets, and stuffed animals.
 After all, who can resist that level of adorableness?

 Unfortunately, all of these items are suffocation hazards, so leave them in a basket in the nursery rather than in your baby’s crib.
+The only thing that needs to be in your little one’s crib is a firm mattress and a tight-fitting sheet.

 After taking an initial evaluation of the amount of space you have in your baby’s nursery, you may decide that a mini-crib is the best choice for your family.
 That’s perfectly OK!